metno/productstatus/README.md

 This example is illustrated using [httpie](https://pypi.python.org/pypi/httpie).

-Imagine an instance of the product //Arome MetCoOp 2500m// has been generated, its reference time is //2015-10-29T00:00:00Z//, and the resulting data set is a //NetCDF// file which we have placed on our imaginary file servers //Datastore1// and //Datastore2//.
+Imagine an instance of the product _Arome MetCoOp 2500m_ has been generated, its reference time is _2015-10-29T00:00:00Z_, and the resulting data set is a _NetCDF_ file which we have placed on our imaginary file servers _Datastore1_ and _Datastore2_.

-How do we know which //Product// resource to reference?
+How do we know which _Product_ resource to reference?
 In a lot of cases, this value could be hard-coded into your configuration, since the UUID will not change.
 But you could also filter the Product resource collection to figure it out dynamically, for instance by searching for the WDB data provider name:

     $ http GET http://localhost:8000/api/v1/product/?wdb_data_provider=arome_metcoop_2500m